aravind-sadharani/chandraveena/src/blog/r10-charukauns/index.md

 ## Release Links

-Please note that since this performance was held in a place of worship, a video recording is not available.
-However, we are uploading the full audio file to YouTube, with information labels for your enjoyment.

 The full video recording of the Raga Alapana is available at  https://www.youtube.com/watch?v=TsspJ_StQ8M.

-Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/.
+Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/raga-charukauns.

 <notice-box>
 If you like the music, learn how you can support Chandraveena music.
 We value your patronage.